endenis/frag-sass-rails/README.md

     $ bundle

-In order to use Frag in your application, assuming you're already using Sass, you should import it in your sass-file like this:
+In order to use Frag in your application, assuming you're already using Sass, you should import it in your scss-file like this:

 ```scss
 @import "frag-sass-rails/frag";